-Try to avoid the path of the photographer!
-The couple have spent time (and money!) prepping the professionals about the special moments they want captured.
+Try to avoid the path of the photographer.
+The couple has spent time (and money!) prepping the professionals about the special moments they want to be captured.
 Don’t make it difficult for the pros by trying to do their job for them.

 If the couple has a wedding hashtag, use it!
 Despite best intentions, often the photos that guests take never make it back to the bride and groom.
 It’s great fun for the couple to look back the next day and see all the fun their guests were having during the night.

-If the couple have a wedding hashtag, it’s fine to upload images during the day (but mention nothing of the dress before the groom has seen the bride!).
-If the couple aren’t using a hashtag, avoid uploading anything before you get the all clear.
+If the couple has a wedding hashtag, it’s fine to upload images during the day (but mention nothing of the dress before the groom has seen the bride!).
+If the couple isn’t using a hashtag, avoid uploading anything before you get the all clear.

 A wedding planner can make your wedding day and the weeks and months leading up to it so much easier!
 Talk...

 Does the band take requests?
 Do you have to provide them with dinner?
 Can the bride sing a song?